pdw-git/express-k8s-demo/README.md

 ## Running the application with npm

-From within the target directoryd run:
+From within the target directory run:

 npm install